Find a local pick your own farm here!

 • Black Mountain Forest Blueberry Farm - blueberries, restrooms

 1455 Black Mountain Road, Dahlonega, GA 30533.
-Phone: 706-867-6426.
+Phone: 706-525-8423.
 Email: bobm@windstream.net.
-Open: UPDATE for 2019, Their website is gone; Does anyone have current information, are they still offering pick your own or are even open?
-If so, please write me, .
 Directions: .
 Click here for a map and directions.
 Payment: Cash, Check. . .
+We are open this year and most years that the freezes don't wipe us out; We are opening June 27, 2023 .
 Black Mountain Forest Farm is just North of Dahlonega,Ga in Lumpkin County.
 We are in the foothills of the beautiful North Georgia mountains.
-Come see us for: Fresh blueberries u-pick from the more than 200 bushes.
+Come see us for: Fresh blueberries u-pick from the190 bushes.
 Picking buckets and bags will be provided.
 The season is usually from July 5 thru Aug.
 5. Contact us or check our website (click on the name of our farm) at that time to confirm availability and farm hours.
-The 2014 price is $1.50/pint.
-Hayrides may be available for groups or families with prior notice.
+(UPDATED: June 14, 2023)

 Murray County